grimmlab/ProLaTherm/README.md

 - `docker ps`: List all running Docker containers on your machine
 - `docker ps -a`: List all Docker containers (including stopped ones) on your machine
 - `docker start -i CONTAINERNAME`: Start a (stopped) Docker container interactively to enter its command line interface

+## Results hyperparameter optimization
+We further included a detailed overview of the hyperparameter optimzation for each prediction model, both for the nested cross-validation and setting with a test set containing species not present in training and validation data described in the publication given below.
+There is an .xlsx-file for each phenotype which has different sheets.
+One sheet gives an overview on the results.
+Further, there is one sheet for each prediction model with the results.
+Beyond that, there is a sheet with the runtime overview and tried hyperparameter combination for each outerfold and prediction model.

 ## Contributors
 This pipeline is developed and maintained by members of the [Bioinformatics lab](https://bit.cs.tum.de) lead by [Prof. Dr. Dominik Grimm](https://bit.cs.tum.de/team/dominik-grimm/):